bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-Resource-List-Part-4.md

 -   <span id="bfab"><a href="https://www.hooks.guide/" class="markup--anchor markup--li-anchor">Hooks.Guide</a>: Collection of React hooks curated by the community</span>
 -   <span id="c7e8"><a href="https://usehooks.com/" class="markup--anchor markup--li-anchor">useHooks</a>: Easy to understand React Hook recipes</span>
 -   <span id="2366"><a href="https://github.com/beautifulinteractions/beautiful-react-hooks" class="markup--anchor markup--li-anchor">beautiful-react-hooks</a>: 🔥A collection of beautiful and (hopefully) useful React hooks to speed-up your components and hooks development 🔥</span>
--   <span id="f483"><a href="https://github.com/GoogleChromeLabs/react-adaptive-hooks" class="markup--anchor markup--li-anchor">react-adaptive-hooks</a>: Deliver experiences best suited to a user's device and network constraints</span>
+-   <span id="f483"><a href="https://github.com/GoogleChromeLabs/react-adaptive-hooks" class="markup--anchor markup--li-anchor">react-adaptive-hooks</a>: Deliver experiences best suited to a user’s device and network constraints</span>

 ### State management